 Eggs

 Depending on the mosquito species, the adult females may lay single eggs or multiples known as rafts.
-Typically, the eggs float on the surface of the water and are visible to the eye if you look closely enough.
+Typically, the eggs float on the surface of the water and are visible to the naked eye if you look closely enough.

 Larvae